saima-tithi-stjude/rarevariantburden/docs/awshealthomics.md

 ## Introduction

-This documentation will giude you how to implement **nf-core/rarevariantburden (CoCoRV-nf)** pipeline on AWS HealthOmics cloud platform.
+This documentation will guide you how to implement **nf-core/rarevariantburden (CoCoRV-nf)** pipeline on AWS HealthOmics cloud platform.

 ## Prerequisites

-1. Have a Amazon AWS account
+1. Have a Amazon AWS account (visit https://aws.amazon.com/ to create an account and login)
 2. AWS CLI v2 installed and configured
 3. Appropriate IAM permissions for ECR and HealthOmics
-4. Have a Docker Hub account
+4. Have a Docker Hub account (visit https://hub.docker.com/ to create an Docker Hub account)

 ## Regions